Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Back to Blog

-How Many Watts Does a Induction Cooktop Use?
+How Many Watts Does an Induction Cooktop Use (2026)?

 Get realistic induction cooktop watt ranges by burner and cooktop size, plus practical guidance for circuit planning, energy estimates, and everyday cooking.